-Lydia recently had a World Read Aloud day at school and she asked if I could come in and read The Princess and the Pea in Danish (Prinsessen på ærten).
-It was so lovely to see her class of six and seven year olds be so fascinated by a book in a different language.
-And it was very special that Lydia, sitting next to me as I read it, eagerly translated words to her friends and spoke some Danish to them.
+My 7-year-old recently had a World Read Aloud day at school and she asked if I could come in and read The Princess and the Pea in Danish (Prinsessen på ærten).
+It was so lovely to see her class be so fascinated by a book in a different language.
+And it was very special that sitting next to me as I read it, my daughter eagerly translated words to her friends and spoke some Danish to them.

 So I thought I’d do a post about learning Danish.
 This one will be about learning Danish when living in Denmark.
 I’ll then do a second post about how we are trying to keep up the language in England.

 As long as you have a CPR (personal registration) number and are over the age of 18, you can sign up to a language school and take lessons for free.
 This wasn’t the case for two years, when between 2018 and 2020, you had to pay 2,000 kroner for every module.

 You can take five modules in the Danish language course, ending in the PD3 (Prøve i dansk 3) exam, which is the level needed for citizenship.
 If you don’t take any breaks, you can get to this stage in 18 months.
 You can then go on to study module six and take Studieprøven, to get to a level where you can enter Danish higher education.

 The advantages of language school is that it gives you a structure to your learning, and gives you skills in the four areas of reading, writing, speaking and listening, as well as learning about Danish culture.
 The class times are often flexible and you can choose between online and classroom lessons.

 The downside is that with large class sizes, there isn’t a lot of opportunity to practice speaking, which is why supplementing language school with speaking opportunities can really help.